Frequently Asked Questions

 How does BridgeCare get referrals?

-BridgeCare gets referrals from health care providers in the inpatient or outpatient setting.
-Patients can express interest in BridgeCare services via the online interest form or by calling our office.
-Patients MUST be discharging from an inpatient stay to qualify for Hosptial to Home services.
-For patients interested in Physicians on Call, they can call to see if they qualify based on coverage and diagnosis.
+BridgeCare gets referrals from health care providers in the inpatient setting or from home cares as patients are discharged.
+Patients can express interest in BridgeCare services by calling our office while they are still in the hospital.
+Patients MUST be discharging from an inpatient or observation stay to qualify for BridgeCare services.
+Patients leaving an Emergency department or urgent care are not eligible for BridgeCare services.

 How do I know if BridgeCare accepted a referral?